gurrrrrrett3/light/docs/blog/internals/holy/cached_closures.md

 to work with "generic" [Datatypes](../../../api/datatypes/index.md).(1) It works generally by storing an "input" index based on parameters, and saving the result shape ID.
 This caching system is important to make sure memory usage stays low (by not creating new serialization/deserialization functions), and to prevent ser/de IDs from getting out of hand in size.
-As an example, here's the [vect caching](../../../api/datatypes/generics/vect.md) {.annotate}
+As an example, here's the [vect3 caching](../../../api/datatypes/generics/vect3.md) src:
+{.annotate}

 1. Generic [Datatypes](../../../api/datatypes/index.md) are